addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ######Event Aggregator Use

-In general, an event aggregator is uses when you either have too many objects to listen to directly, or you have objects that are unrelated entirely.
+In general, an event aggregator is used when you either have too many objects to listen to directly, or you have objects that are entirely unrelated.

 When two objects have a direct relationship already – say, a parent view and child view – then there might be little benefit in using an event aggregator.
 Have the child view trigger an event and the parent view can handle the event.
 This is most commonly seen in Backbone’s Collection and Model, where all Model events are bubbled up to and through it’s parent Collection.
 A Collection often uses model events to modify the state of itself or other models.
 Handling “selected” items in a collection is a good example of this.